Lyrics On Several Occasions

 Genre: Arts

-If you care about the classic movie musicals from the 1930s and 40s, you have to read Lyrics on Several Occasions.
-Ira Gershwin provides commentary for more than 80 musical numbers for which he developed lyrics.
-He teamed up with his brother George Gershwin as well as many other well-known composers of the era.
+Gershwin offers commentary for more than 80 musical numbers for which he developed lyrics.
+For many, he teamed up with his brother George, but he also discusses collaborations with many other well-known composers of the era.

 His comments may include technical notes about why he used certain words or rhymes for a specific number.
-Or it may include anecdotal information about a song.
+Or they may include anecdotal information about a song.
 In some cases, he provides his opinions on how specific entertainers performed his work.

 ‘S Wonderful

 For example, Ira collaborated with George on the song “’S Wonderful” from the musical “Funny Face” in 1927.
 He explained that he intentionally wanted the sound effect of slurring the “s” from “it’s” with the next word.
 That is, he wanted it pronounced as “swonderful” and “smarvelous” without the preceding “it” pronoun.
 And then he expresses frustration with performers who insist on changing the phrase to “it’s wonderful” and “it’s marvelous.”
+Gershwin must have loved the rendition from 1951’s An American in Paris.

 If you decide to read Lyrics On Several Occasions, consider starting first with Michael Feinstein’s The Gershwins and Me.
 Feinstein spent considerable time with Ira Gershwin, becoming good friends during Gershwin’s later years.
 His stories from that book provide significant background to Gershwin’s commentary.